 Coolie Trade 1856 (FO 931/1864)

 While summaries have been made of the general subjects of these documents, no complete translations have been made.
-Good readers of the Literary Chinese used in the documents are now difficult to find and anyone able and willing to try their hand at translation are welcome to contact:
+Fluent readers of the Literary Chinese used in these documents are now difficult to find and anyone able and willing to try their hand at translation are welcome to contact: